tbrockman/lsp-client/README.md

 </dd><dt id="user-content-workspacefile.getview">
   <code><strong><a href="#user-content-workspacefile.getview">getView</a></strong>(<a id="user-content-workspacefile.getview^main" href="#user-content-workspacefile.getview^main">main</a>&#8288;?: <a href="https://codemirror.net/docs/ref#view.EditorView">EditorView</a>) → <a href="https://codemirror.net/docs/ref#view.EditorView">EditorView</a> | <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/null">null</a></code></dt>

 <dd><p>Get an active editor view for this file, if there is one.
-With
+For
-workspaces that support multiple view on a file, <code>main</code>
+workspaces that support multiple views on a file, <code>main</code>
 indicates a preferred view.</p>
 </dd></dl>